geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 Two ground gravity surveys were provided, measuring the vertical gravity field (:math:`g_z`) in mGal.
-The surveys were initially not reference to the same coordinate system and no correction had been done to compensate for the different instrumental level.
+The surveys were initially not reference to the same coordinate system and no correction had been done by the contractor to compensate for the different instrumental level.
 Leveling was done in post- processing by :cite:`Jansen2004`, and supplied to us as *Bouguer corrected* (2.67 g/cc) data.

 Three main features are observed in the gravity data: